Niagara cop sent to hospital after ‘interaction’ with another officer

-PELHAM, Ont. — A police officer was critically injured Thursday in a shooting incident that Ontario’s police watchdog said involved two members of the Niagara regional police.
+PELHAM, Ont. — A 44-year-old officer was critically injured Thursday in a shooting that Ontario’s police watchdog said involved two members of the Niagara regional police.

-The Special Investigations Unit said it was probing “an interaction” between two officers, one of whom sustained a gunshot wound.
+The Special Investigations Unit said it was probing an “altercation” between two officers, one of whom sustained a gunshot wound around noon in Pelham, Ont.

-It said the incident took place in Pelham, Ont., but provided no further details.

-Niagara regional police said an officer was injured and airlifted to hospital, but added it would not comment any further as the SIU had taken over the investigation.
+“The officer was transported to hospital for treatment, and then airlifted to Hamilton General Hospital where he remains in critical condition,” SIU spokeswoman Monica Hudon said.

+“Understanding what transpired and the relationship between the officers is part of the SIU’s investigation.
+I can only tell you that there was an altercation, and a firearm was discharged and one officer was struck.”

+Hudon added that the agency has assigned 11 investigators, including three forensic specialists to the case.
+She said it’s very early in the investigation and there have been no arrests.

+She urged anyone with information — particularly anyone with video evidence — to contact the SIU.

-Local residents said the incident led to a rush of squad cars racing to the scene in the early afternoon.
+Local residents said the shooting led to a rush of squad cars racing to the scene in the early afternoon.

-Robin Zavitz, who lives in the area, said she was driving home around 1:30 p.m. when she came across a police blockade.
-She said she could see a police SUV in the ditch and numerous squad cars nearby.
+Robin Zavitz said she was driving home around 1:30 p.m. when she came across a police blockade.
+She said she could see a police SUV in a ditch and numerous squad cars nearby.

 “The police car is head-first in the ditch and there doesn’t appear to be any damage to it,” Zavitz said.